iamFIREcracker/adventofcode/README.md

 - 2016/14: it takes around 40 seconds to generate the solution for part 2, and I am not sure there is a more efficient way to solve this (e.g. faster md5 implementation, avoid repeated string-to-bytes conversions)
+- 2016/18: fiddle with integers and bits instead of creating new strings (currently it takes 1.5 seconds to run part2)
+- 2016/21: inverse scramble operations instead of bruteforcing with all the `8!` permutations of the input
+- 2016/23: 160 seconds to naively solve part2 -- try to _optimize_ the input
+  by converting add-loops into multiplications?!
+- 2019/10: needs some serious refactoring around phases, and vector math
 - 2019/17: implement a solution for this (I solved this with pen and paper)
 - 2019/18: the implementation is a bit of a mess, and it takes around 10 seconds to complete